Provide comprehensive access to

 Be a great host!
 Whether your guests are alumni, prospective students, visiting faculty, or conference attendees, InCommon provides the solutions to make your hospitality shine.

-InCommon services also include eduroam, a global roaming wi-fi service deployed on many campuses and other locations.
+And while you are at it, consider campus visitors such as faculty and students from other institutions or scholarly conference attendees.
+They will want wireless access. eduroam, a global roaming wi-fi service deployed on many campuses and other locations, provides a solution.
 Once you deploy eduroam, individuals from other eduroam institutions gain access with their local credentials.
 You don’t need to set up guest accounts, and your guests just open their laptops and are automatically connected.
-You can provide these visitors with access to resources using the same scenario as the summer youth example.

 When stuff “just works,” it makes visitors happy and reduces the burden on various areas of IT, including the overworked help desk.